Topping Trees: The Effect on Your Tree's Health

 Cons:

-Cutting the top off the tree cause it to die?
+Will cutting the top off the tree cause it to die?

 Conclusion